highcard-dev/docs/docs/intro.md

 ## Content

 This Documentation aims to help you understand and navigate the Druid Platform with all it's different features and components.
-It is routhly divided into
+It is routhly divided intoasd

 - [General](/docs/contribute-docs/intro)
 - [Druid Guides](/docs/category/guides)